 Finding the best rewards credit card for dining out is often an expensive endeavor, and the benefits the Chase Sapphire Reserve brings don't come cheap.
 The annual fee is $550, plus $75 for each authorized user.
 The APR is variable and ranges between 16.99% and 23.99%

-However, on top of its travel and dining rewards, this card has no foreign transaction fees, making it ideal for international travelers.
+However, on top of its travel and dining benefits, this card has no foreign transaction fees, making it a capital idea for international travelers.

 This card also comes with a breadth of other promotions that further improve its already impressive offer.
-These promos include a free one-year DoorDash subscription plus $60 DoorDash credit, a complimentary one-year Lyft Pink membership, trip delay reimbursements, and more.
+These promos include a free one-year DoorDash subscription plus $60 DoorDash credit, a complimentary one-year Lyft Pink membership, trip delay reimbursements, free airport lounge access and more.